Swordfish90/cool-retro-term/README.md

 cool-retro-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight.

-It uses the Konsole engine which is powerful and mature.
+It uses the QML port of qtermwidget (Konsole) developed by me: https://github.com/Swordfish90/qmltermwidget

 This terminal emulator requires Qt 5.2 or higher to run.